Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 calculator, wherever any functionality is _missing_ `tiny` provides bridges into `math/big` to fill in the gaps.
 That being said, from my current vantage point the below operations _should be_ all that you'd need for pretty much any _algorithm_ you could dream up.
-Since binary cannot implicitly distinguish the _sign_ from the _value,_ all operations are absolute and the sign is _provided_ with the operational result -
+Since binary cannot implicitly distinguish the _sign_ from the _value,_ all operations are absolute and the sign is _contextually provided_ alongside the operation -

         let 𝑎 and 𝑏 = Known Phrases